SurveyCompo/surveycompo-doc/docs/index.md

       ---

-      Adjust its size, position, and styling to seamlessly blend with your brand and style using **CSS**.
-Choose a **theme** or create a unique design that perfectly suits your needs.
+      Adjust its size, position, and styling to blend with your brand and style using **CSS**.
+Choose a **theme** or create a unique design that suits your needs.

 - :fontawesome-solid-gears:{ .left-icon } **Easy Integration**